-Weinstein firm in talks over possible sale
+Weinstein Company in talks over sale

 The Weinstein Company, which was behind Oscar-winning films including The King's Speech and The Artist, has come under intense pressure over the scandal.

-In a statement, the firm said Colony Capital had agreed to inject funds immediately into the Weinstein Company as part of the agreement.
+The firm said it was in talks with Colony Capital about the sale of some or all of the company.
+Colony has also agreed to inject funds immediately into embattled firm.

-Tarak Ben Ammar, a board member of The Weinstein Company, said: "We believe that Colony's investment and sponsorship will help stabilise the company's current operations, as well as provide comfort to our critical distribution, production and talent partners around the world."
+Tarak Ben Ammar, a board member of The Weinstein Company, said the extra funds would "help stabilise the company's current operations".

 Who is Colony Capital?

-Colony Capital, which manages funds of more than $50bn, is already a major player in the film industry.
+Colony Capital, founded by Thomas J Barrack Jr - a friend of President Donald Trump - is already a major player in the film industry.

-In 2010, it bought Miramax, another film production company founded by Harvey Weinstein and his brother Bob Weinstein, from Disney.
+In 2010, it bought Miramax, another film production company set up by Harvey Weinstein and his brother Bob Weinstein, from Disney.

-As owners of Miramax, it has worked closely with The Weinstein Company since 2013 in developing the film libraries of the two firms for platforms including Netflix, Amazon, Apple, and Hulu.
+It also worked with The Weinstein Company in developing the film libraries of the two firms for platforms including Netflix, Amazon and Apple, before selling Miramax last year for an undisclosed price.

-Thomas J Barrack, Jr, the founder and executive chairman of Colony Capital, said: "We are pleased to invest in The Weinstein Company and to help it move forward.
+Mr Barrack Jr said: "We are pleased to invest in The Weinstein Company and to help it move forward.

 "We will help return the company to its rightful iconic position in the independent film and television industry."